Two undergraduates to engage in coastal summer research

 “We’re trying to figure out what’s influencing it the most, how it’s actually happening,” she said.

-After emmigrating from Romania nine years ago, Vincze-Farago earned a GED and then an associate’s degree at Housatonic Community College before enrolling in Southern.
+After emigrating from Romania nine years ago, Vincze-Farago earned a GED and then an associate’s degree at Housatonic Community College before enrolling in Southern.
 She hopes to pursue a graduate degree in coastal environmental studies.
 A Fairfield resident, she is currently an intern in the Greenwich Conservation Department.

 “It’s interesting to see how different towns manage natural resources, and how much attention they pay to them,” she said.